nodejs/node-addon-api/doc/function.md

 ```

 - `[in] args`: Initializer list of JavaScript values as `napi_value` representing
-the arguments of the contructor function.
+the arguments of the constructor function.

 Returns a new JavaScript object.